What is copra?

-For as long as industrialization has existed, each valuable fruit of nature man has discovered has been used for different purposes in a variety of ways.
-Among them, coconut particularly has a very long history of use in its natural and processed form.
+Since industrialization, each valuable fruit of nature man has discovered has been used for different purposes in a variety of ways.
+Among them, coconut particularly has a very long history of use in its natural and processed form

 “meat” and sun-dried coconut “meat” (copra) are used for different purposes and are of different qualities.

 What is Copra Used For?

-Copra is mainly used to yield coconut oil, however, the byproducts themselves are used for additional purposes, mostly as food for livestock.
+.
+However, the byproducts themselves are used for additional purposes, mostly as food for livestock.

 For the coconut meat to become copra, it goes through a drying process over the course of a few days.
 After removing the shell, the coconut is broken open, the coconut water is drained out, and the coconut meat is left to dry.
 The copra can be made by sun drying, smoke drying, or kiln drying.
-The drying process is usually done where the coconut palms grow.
+Then, the drying process happens where the coconut palms grow.
 These areas are highly suitable for the process as they are hot and humid in climate.

 Copra-Produced Coconut Butter

 is widely used in many circumstances today.
-It mostly acts as a replacement for dairy products in baking and raw foods but also finds its use in the manufacturing of many cosmetic products, as it has excellent moisturizing properties.
+It mostly acts as a replacement for dairy products in baking and raw foods.
+But it also finds its use in the manufacturing of many cosmetic products for its excellent moisturizing properties.
 Some of these products include soaps, body scrubs, hair masks

 Copra-Produced Coconut Oil

-The coconut oil derived from copra is smoky and can be rancid.
+derived from copra is smoky and can be rancid.
 To make the oil appear clear and odorless, manufacturers often use strong chemicals to bleach and clean the oil

 The copra meal provides a source of high-quality protein for horses, pigs, sheep, deer, and fish, benefitting the animals in multiple ways.
-For example, copra is the primary product in horse feed as it is said to improve their skin texture, body conditions, and results in shiny skin and horsehair
+For example, copra is the primary product in horse feed as it is said to improve skin texture, and body conditions, and results in shiny skin and horsehair

-Copra cake is around 18 – 25% protein but it contains so much dietary fiber that it cannot be eaten in large quantities by humans.
+Copra cake is around 18 – 25% protein.
+But, it contains so much dietary fiber that it cannot be eaten in large quantities by humans.

 Are Copra-Derived Products Safe?